JeaneyLau/semi-supervised-LDL/README.md

 # SS-ALDL: Consistency-Based Semi-Supervised Label Distribution Learning for Acne Severity Classification
 This is the code repository for the Semi-Supervised Facial Acne Label Distribution Learning Model (SS-ALDL), implemented by Pytorch.

 SS-ALDL is the first semi-supervised label distribution learning model designed for facial acne grading tasks.
 It integrates the acne grading task and acne counting task using label distribution learning.
 Meanwhile, the semi-supervised training method enables it to learn features of unlabeled data.
 In addition, we propose a feature similarity learning loss to enhance consistency.
 All experiments were conducted on the ACNE04 public dataset.

-Graphical Abstract:
+### Graphical Abstract
 <div align="center" >
   <img src="https://github.com/JeaneyLau/semi-supervised-LDL/blob/main/image/Abstract.jpg">
 </div>